elahd/pylaundry/README.md

 Just kidding.
 You have a family, so you get to repeat that process a few more times for your remaining loads.

-Annoyances aside, the extra dips mean that ESD chip cards and chip card readers wear out six times earlier than competitor hardware.
-This is purely anecdotal, but I've had to replace the laundry card in my current building 4 times in 3 years due to wear.
+Additionally, all other things being equal, these extra dips mean that **ESD chip cards and chip card readers probably wear out six times earlier than competitor hardware** as ESD cards need to be dipped 6 times more per cycle.
+This is anecdotal, but I've had to replace the laundry card in my current building 4 times in 3 years due to wear.

 ### Software

 About a year into living in my current apartment, ESD rolled out support for their CyclePay app.
-"Finally," I thought, "Zen activity restored."
+"Finally," I thought, "I can reclaim my zen activity."
 Nope.
-CyclePay is just as bad.
+CyclePay is just as frustrating.

-I expected CyclePay to just let me add, say, 60 minutes to dryer with one or two taps.
-New medium, new medium-appripriate workflow.
+I expected CyclePay to just let me add, say, 60 minutes to a dryer with one or two taps.
+New medium, new medium-appropriate workflow.

 In actuality, the app just mimics the workflow of the physical chip cards by forcing users to virtually swipe virtual cards.
 One swipe adds the first 30 minutes; each additional swipe adds another 5 minutes.

-Each swipe requires 4 taps and takes around 6 seconds — if you're fast, requires tapping through TWO separate confirmations, and require that you re-select your machine after every swipe.
+Each swipe requires 4 taps and takes around 6 seconds — if you're fast — requires tapping through _two_ separate confirmations, and requires that you re-select your machine after every swipe.
+So...

 ---
 **Loading 3 dryers with 60 minutes each takes 84 — _EIGHTY FOUR !!!!!_ — taps.**